 Ms. Lawrence is known to remind folks that "even if something is left undone, everyone must take time to sit still and watch the leaves turn."

-Not only have I taken the time to watch the leaves turn, I've taken the time to appreciate rain drops pn foliage as evidenced in the pictures atop this entry featuring leaves from my Japanese Maple (AKA 'Tamukeyama') as well as leaves from my Smoke Bush.
-Both are featured (respectively in the photos atop this entry) and within the series of images seen below.
+Not only have I taken the time to watch the leaves turn, I've taken the time to appreciate "rain drops on foliage," as evidenced in the pictures atop this entry featuring leaves from my Japanese Maple (AKA 'Tamukeyama'

 Of course her tolerance for rain may be due to the fact that (as she explains in volume one of her book), the oil that coats birds's feathers "also provides waterproofing, which is important since the only thing worse than being cold, is being cold and wet."